xp3i4/linear/README.md

 ![platforms](https://img.shields.io/badge/platform-linux-informational.svg)

+Linear is an alignment-free framework for resolving structural variants in long reads.
+Existing pipelines for variants in long reads are commonly based on alignment.
-Alignment plays an essential role in resolving structural variants.
+Fundamental models of alignment plays an essential role in identifying novel structures.
-However forced alignment of complex structural variants and computational efficiency remain the problems.
+However forced alignment of complex structures remain the problems.
+Besides, inflexibility to extend models for diverse structures and computational inefficiency are problems of alignment-based pipelines as well.
-Hence we develop Linear, the alignment-free framework for resolving structural variants in long reads.
+Thus we develop Linear to enable alignment-free methods for resolving variants in long reads.
-Alignment-free methods are flexible and compute-efficient for structural variants resolution.
-Models for different structural variants in the Linear are more extensible.
-It's easier to develop effective and efficient models within the alignment-free framework.
+Compared to the alignment, it's easier to adopt effective and efficient models within the alignment-free framework.
+Linear is composed of different layers of models (in the figure), which can be extended or replaced.
-The results of Linear is based on SAM/BAM, and thus can be called directly by several alignment-based tools including samtools, SVs caller PBSV and visualization tool IGV.
+The result of Linear is based on SAM/BAM.
+Hence it can be called directly by alignment-based tools such as samtools, SVs caller PBSV and visualization tool IGV.

 <p align="center">
 <img src="images/pipeline.svg" alt="drawing"  width="700"/>
 </p>